-The disposal of the building sited at Clee Fields (former Youth Centre and changing rooms) (the "Site"), by way of a leasehold disposal, will enable Fusion Health and Wellbeing (the "Group") to continue with the management, maintenance and use of the Site to fulfil their Charitable aims and objectives.
+The disposal of the Roval Drive recreation site (the "Site"), by way of a leasehold disposal, will enable the Immingham Town Council (the "Group") to continue with the management, maintenance and use of the Site to fulfil their aims and objectives.

-The current lease has a remaining term of 18 years which is insufficient to access external funding.
-A surrender and regrant of the lease at less than best (market) value is based on the submission of a revised and detailed Business Case proposal setting out the social, economic and environmental (community) return on investment; the benefits of which outweigh the monetary value that would be requested if the Site were to be leased at market value.
+The current lease is limited only to the existing Pavilion and Car Park which has a remaining term of under 18 years.
+There is the opportunity to surrender the lease of the Pavilion and regrant a lease of the Pavilion, Playing Fields and Play Areas, at less than best (market) value which is based on the submission of a revised proposal setting out the social, economic and environmental (community) return on investment; the benefits of which outweigh the monetary value that would be requested if the Site were to be leased at market value.

-The disposal supports the Council's outcome of 'Stronger Communities' by ensuring the continuation of the current provision, as well as proposed investment in to the Site as set out by the Group.
-There would continue to be no financial constraint on the Council in terms of managing the Site which will meet our determination to be an efficient and effective Council.
+The disposal supports the Council's outcome of 'Stronger Communities' by ensuring the continuation of the current provision, as well as the opportunity for proposed investment in to the wider Site.
+There would be no ongoing financial constraint on the Council in terms of managing the Site which will meet our determination to be an efficient and effective Council.